 |Price range||Very high|

-High-end models are typically quieter than the cheaper ones, but the ARTERO is too loud to be used on timid pups.
+High-end models are typically quieter than the cheaper ones, but the ARTERO is too loud for timid pups.
 The additional battery undoubtedly raised the product’s price, but it does not perform as well as other models in its price range.
-You might enjoy this product if you have a short-haired dog that’s not afraid of loud machinery.
+You might enjoy this product if you have a short-haired dog not afraid of loud machinery.

 10. Ceenwes Dog Clippers Cordless Dog Grooming Kit